 Nature’s Gems, Open All Year

-Preserves most suitable for public access are detailed here, all considered “Diamonds” in the CNYLT portfolio.
+Preserves most suitable for public access, nature study, and outdoor recreation, are all considered Diamonds in the CNYLT portfolio.

 - Diamonds are CNY Land Trust’s most welcoming preserves, providing trails, parking, signage for public access, a management plan, and a dedicated group of stewards.

 - Emeralds may have informal trails, and often are brushy with limited parking and access.
 The preserve has special features, but trails are not created or maintained.

 - Pearls have the fewest opportunities for access, for example, some are wetlands that are not accessible.
-These properties are difficult to navigate, and while important, are not suited for general recreation.
+These properties are difficult to navigate, and while important for conservation values, are not suited for general recreation.
 They will be left wild, with no plans for access or trails.
 Pearls will not be listed here for general use due to the unsuitability for public recreational use.